 - Configure conditional access policies.

-That’s it from me and I hope you will find my tips useful.
-Want to read more posts from us?
-Subscribe to our blog and stay updated.
+That’s it from me.
+I hope you will find my tips useful.
+If you want to learn more – read our Microsoft 365 security guide in PDF.